California State Park Angel Island

 A majority of the detention barracks museum is shown by guided tour only.
 Tour times are 11:00AM, 12:30PM, and 1:45PM.
 (The 1:45PM tour is available on weekends or for school groups with advanced reservations (Nov 1 – Mar 31).
 Tour times are subject to change without notice.

-Contact the Angel Island Café at 415.435.3392 or online for cost and availability of tours.
+Contact the Angel Island Café at 415.435.3392 or Angel Island Immigration Station for cost and availability of tours.

 The Grounds of the USIS are open to the public during park hours 8:00AM – Sunset daily.
 Visitors are encouraged to view the interpretive displays on the grounds.